osuosl/osuosl-pelican/content/services/hosting/communities.rst

 :title: Hosted Projects
 :menu: Hosting, Hosted Projects, 1

-We tailor fit our hosting to the needs of each project and try our best to help improve their community experience.
+We tailor fit our hosting to the needs of each project and try our best to help improve our partners' community experience.
 Some projects we provide hosting for only reside on our mirroring infrastructure, while others encompass entire racks of server equipment.
-Below is a list of the current projects we provide hosting for.
+Below is a list of the current projects for which we provide hosting.
 Some of these projects may have hundreds of sub-projects (such as the Apache Software Foundation) that we don't list here.

 Service Descriptions: